Amnesty International: 2019 budgetary crisis

 In May 2019, Amnesty International's Secretary General Kumi Naidoo admitted to a hole in the organization's budget of up to £17m in donor money to the end of 2020.
 In order to deal with the budgetary crisis, Naidoo announced to staff that the organization's headquarters would have cut almost 100 jobs as a part of urgent restructuring.
-Unite the Union, the UK's biggest trade union, said the redundancies were a direct result of "overspending by the organisation's senior leadership team" and have occurred "despite an increase in income".
+Unite the Union, the UK's biggest trade union, said the redundancies were a direct result of "overspending by the organization's senior leadership team" and have occurred "despite an increase in income".
 Unite, which represents Amnesty's staff, feared that cuts would fall heaviest on lower-income staff.
 It said that in the previous year the top 23 highest earners at Amnesty International were paid a total of £2.6m– an average of £113,000 per year.
-Unite demanded a review of whether it is necessary to have so many managers in the organisation.
+Unite demanded a review of whether it is necessary to have so many managers in the organization.

 Amnesty's budgetary crisis became public after the two staff suicides in 2019.
 A subsequent independent review of workplace culture found a "state of emergency" at the organization after a restructuring process.
 Following several reports that labelled Amnesty a toxic workplace, in October 2019 five of the seven high-paid senior directors at Amnesty's international secretariat in London left the organization with "generous" redundancy packages.
 This included Anna Neistat, who was a senior manager directly implicated in the independent report on the suicide of Amnesty's West Africa researcher Gaëtan Mootoo in the organization's Paris office.
-The size of exit packages granted to former senior management caused anger among other staff and an outcry among Amnesty's members.
+The size of exit packages granted to former senior management caused anger among other staff and an outcry among Amnesty's members, and led to the resignation of Naidoo in December 2019.

-After the resignation of Amnesty International's Secretary General Kumi Naidoo in December 2019, a new International Board was elected.
-In addition to leading the recovery period of the international secretariat, the Board also has to recruit a new Secretary General, manage costs, develop a new global strategy, and ensure delivery of Amnesty's activities.
-A new senior director, Chief Financial Officer Nigel Armitt, was appointed to the International Secretariat, to manage the budgetary crisis.
-The company stated that Armitt "oversees financial management at the International Secretariat and is responsible for supporting and fostering the organisation's financial literacy and capability".